+An early morning fire killed seven people in a home a block from where two others were killed last year in a fire investigated as a possible arson.
 The Akron fire chief would not say how many of the dead in yesterday's fire were adults or children, but news outlets reported it was two adults and five children.
 Chief Clarence Tucker said outside the home in Akron, 30 miles (48 kilometers) south of Cleveland, that investigators couldn't determine yesterday whether there were working smoke detectors in the home.
 Neighbours and a relative said there were children inside the home, where the fire was reported shortly before 3 AM.
 A fire department spokeswoman said the bodies will be identified by the Summit County coroner's office through dental records.
 The house sat at the top of a winding street in a neighbourhood of mostly two-story clapboard houses.